Custom 3D Printing • Independence KY • Northern Kentucky • Cincinnati

 Not just “send a file and hope.”

 A useful printed part depends on more than the shape on the screen.
-Fit, stress, layer direction, material choice, heat exposure, wall thickness, and tolerances can all affect whether the final part actually works.
+Fit, stress, layer direction, material choice, heat exposure, wall thickness, tolerances, and print orientation can all affect whether the final part actually works.

 - Review for printability before moving forward.